Nick Castle

-Nicholas John Castle Jr. (born September 21, 1947) is an American screenwriter, film director, and actor.
+Nicholas John Castle Jr. (born September 21, 1947) is an American filmmaker and actor.
 He is known for playing Michael Myers in John Carpenter's horror film Halloween (1978).
-He also had a cameo as Myers in Halloween (2018).
+He also had a cameo as Myers in Halloween (2018), Halloween Kills (2021), and Halloween Ends (2022).
 Castle also co-wrote Escape from New York (1981) with Carpenter.
 After Halloween, Castle became a director, taking the helm of films such as The Last Starfighter (1984), The Boy Who Could Fly (1986), Dennis the Menace (1993), and Major Payne (1995).

 Career

 Castle's film credits include Dark Star where he assisted with the production, and played the beach ball alien, Major Payne, Dennis the Menace, The Last Starfighter, and Connors' War as a director.
 He wrote the screenplays for the films Escape from New York and Hook.
 He was the writer and director of the film Tap.